 - They will treat all people with courtesy, dignity, fairness and respect. - They will keep people informed about the status of the investigation.
-The LPA will provide an estimated date of completion on the LIC 9099. - They will work in partnership with foster parents and county agencies. - They will close the complaint as soon as possible.
+The LPA will provide an estimated date of completion on the LIC 9099. - They will work in partnership with Foster Family Agencies, certified parents and county agencies. - They will close the complaint as soon as possible.

-If you have any questions or concerns, you are welcome to call our staff at the number provided on the LIC 9099.
+If you have any questions or concerns, you are welcome to call your FFA.
 It is our goal to fulfill our mission while reflecting the Core Values of the California Department of Social Services: